 Program

-New this year, we are offering optional pre-class Walking Tours of Florence plus a Saturday Museum Tour of the world-famous
+This year, we are offering two Walking Tours of Florence plus a Saturday Museum Tour of the world-famous Uffizi Gallery.

 Who should come

 People interested in pursuing their creativity while inspired by enchanting Florence, home base for your "Italian experience."
 You may consider this a special time to use the catalyst of travelling to explore both your exterior surroundings and your interior world.
 Participants may desire to interact with their environment by looking, listening, tasting, sketching, painting, photographing, printing, collaging and/or writing to create a record of or witness to their journey in the form of journals, sketchbooks, drawings or collages before class starts and during your stay.
-Instruction will emphasize skills in monotype and monoprint presented in the second and third week of June.
-Experienced printmakers may pursue advanced intaglio print practices during this time with approval of instructor.
+Instruction will emphasize skills in monotype and monoprint.
 There are no prerequisites.
 Previous art background or interest is useful, but an appetite for exploration and camaraderie, avid curiosity, and flexibility are what is most required.
+All levels of participants are welcomed.

 top of page